jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/construct-drafts/automatic-containment-construct-draft-plan.md

 And in that case the contents should be moved from the imaginary reference on the higher level, to  the imaginary reference on the lower level, and the imaginary reference on the lower level should  point to the real reference on the higher level.
 That last reference line might be a qualified reference line, but that might not be well visible yet.

-To get this right you have to make the process visually debuggable.
+To get this right you might make the process visually debuggable.
 And while you are at it make processes separately debuggable.

 ### Fixed Logical Residence Brainstorm